 Here is a list of the different grill types used for barbecuing:

-Types of Grills
+Different Types of Grills

 The main obsession with charcoal grills revolves around the traditional smoky flavor that takes the food aroma to the next level.
-They’re characterized by their high heat cooking style and can be turned into old school makeshift smokers.
+They’re characterized by their high-heat cooking style and can be turned into old school makeshift smokers.

 As a rule of thumb, you should always have extra charcoal kept in reserve.
 However, over time, you’ll figure out grilling techniques that will enable you to grill efficiently and cut down on fuel consumption.

 Source: The spruce eats